Elevation: 12,078 ft

 The gully we went up is the first major gully to the right of Super Gully as you look up at the mountain from the Lost River side.
 I believe our ascent was probably a first ascent because we saw absolutely no sign of any other human passing.
 At no point did we find disturbed loose rock, scratched rocks, footprints, trash, etc.

-Once at the bottom of debris (scree) field, instead of crossing the debris field left (north) to the small ridge that provides access to Super Gully proper, head due east up a rapidly narrowing gully.
-As you proceed up you will cross some white rock bands, which are full of loose rocks and are best crossed on the left side (4th class).
+- Once at the bottom of the debris/scree field, instead of crossing the debris field left/north to the small ridge that provides access to Super Gully proper, head due east up a rapidly-narrowing gully.
+As you proceed up, you cross some white rock bands, which are full of loose rocks and are best crossed on the left side (Class 4).

-At the gate which measures about 5 ft across turn left (north) and scramble up a narrow rock filled gully to a small platform having a small rock wall (7ft) on its left side.
+- At the gate (which measures about 5 feet across), turn left/north and scramble up a narrow, rock-filled gully to a small platform having a small rock wall (7 feet) on its left side.

-After several hundred yards you will be in the Super Gully which has a well worn `path’ down.
+- After several hundred yards, you will be in the Super Gully, which now has a well-worn “path” to follow.

-Judi also provided this addition to the approach section noting it “might save someone from blow down and rougher terrain on the other side of the creek.”
+Judi also provided this addition to the approach section of the book, noting it “…might save someone from blowdown and rougher terrain on the other side of the creek.”

 (A)(6.1)(a.1) North Ridge Lost River Mountain Cross-Country Route.